tarrie/journal/README.md

 # 11.30.20
 - Failing to launch api becasuse of failures in test.
 Figure this out tommorrow.
 Need to formalize the script in how to start up after being cold. grr

+# 12.9.20
+- in the proces sof updating expo/app to latest version